marty-garage/Propel2/README.md

 This fork is dedicated to obtein a better and faster integration of propel reverse database use in codeigniter.
 Every model generated extend from CI_Model, every use of namespace is ignored or removed, autoload of models generated into codeigniter structure directory.

 Run propel from a 'models' subdirectory.
+In your codeigniter installation config/autoload put:

+$autoload['model'] = array('ci_propel_autoloader');

 Then in your controller

 $this -> load -> model('your_reverse_directory/generated-reversed-database/generated-classes/Table_name','TableName_model');
 $this -> TableName_model->isNew();